 The Administrative Center for the County Library is housed in the Holmen building.
-1500 square feet provides office space and workspace for the Library Director, a Secretary, a Main Library Assistant, a Cataloger, Youth Services Coordinator and two Library Pages.
+1500 square feet provides office space and workspace for the Library Director, a Cataloger, a Main Library Assistant, Youth Services Coordinator, one part-time Library Clerk and two Library Pages.
 All new books and other media are received and processed in this location before they are sent out to the branches ready for public use.

 The John Bosshard Memorial Library in Bangor was built in 1991 to replace a smaller location in the Village Hall.
 The present building has 2400 square feet of space.
 A Library Assistant, one Library Clerk and a Library Page are employed at the Bangor Library..

 The Campbell Branch Library was relocated to a newly renovated 2,940 square foot building on French Island in 2013.
 The expansion led to additioanl service hours and is now staffed by a Library Assistant and Library Clerk.
 Town of Campbell Web Site.

 The Holmen Area Library is housed in a former grocery store in downtown Holmen.
 This building was renovated in 1988 to accommodate the Library which was moved from it's former location in the Village Hall.
 The public library portion of the building has 4500 square feet of space.
 The Holmen Library staff includes a Branch Supervisor, three Library Clerks, a Reference Librarian one part-time Assistant Youth Services Librarian and three Library Pages.
 Village of Holmen Web Site.